IrDIE/YOLO8_SAHI/README.md

 ## What you need:
-* your .pt model file
+* your .pt model file (or any format that ultralytics support - like .onnx or .engine)
 * validation dataset in yolo standart format
 * .yaml file for dataset
   * ```angular2html